massacresIV/PF1EE/docs/srd/classes/core/monk/monk.md

 At 16th level, his unarmed attacks are treated as adamantine weapons for the purpose of overcoming damage reduction and bypassing hardness.

-By spending 1 point from his ki pool as a swift action, a Monk can make one additional unarmed strike at his highest attack bonus when making a flurry of blows attack.
-This bonus attack stacks with all bonus attacks gained from flurry of blows, as well as those from haste and similar effects.
-A Monk gains additional powers that consume points from his ki pool as he gains levels.

 By spending 1 point from his ki pool as a swift action, a monk can do one of the following:

 - Make one additional attack at his highest attack bonus when making a flurry of blows attack.
+This bonus attack stacks with all bonus attacks gained from haste and similar effects.
 - Increase his speed by 20 feet for 1 round.
 - Give himself a +4 dodge bonus to AC for 1 round.